Footprints in the Sand

 Looking further, we see that yet another pattern of threes has been made.
 This pattern ends along with the fourth verse of Genesis, making two neat patterns of footprints precisely covering the first four verses.

 The standard value of this statement is 1595, which is 11 x 29 x 5.
 11 and 29 are the reduced values of 'Jesus' and 'Messiah'.
-5 is the number of grace.
+5 is the number of God's grace and favour.
 The first four verses sum to 2794, which is 11 x 254.
 254 is the standard value of 'Risen' and the ordinal value of 'Our Lord Jesus Christ'.
 Finally, the first four verses use sixty-one words, and 61 is the ordinal value of 'Coming'!

 Following the Trail